ricjac/ricjac.github.io/content/cryptocurrency/ltc-testnet.md

 **Arch Linux User Repository (AUR)**

-The closest AUR I could find was [bitcoin-bin (AUR)](https://aur.archlinux.org/packages/litecoin-bin) but this AUR included all the QT (Cross platform UI framework) dependencies.
+The closest AUR I could find was [litecoin-bin (AUR)](https://aur.archlinux.org/packages/litecoin-bin) but this AUR included all the QT (Cross platform UI framework) dependencies.
 We don't need or want the QT dependencies as we are running a headless server.
-So I repurposed an out-of-date and abandoned AUR to our needs, meet [bitcoin-daemon (AUR)](https://aur.archlinux.org/packages/litecoin-daemon/)
+So I repurposed an out-of-date and abandoned AUR to our needs, meet [litecoin-daemon (AUR)](https://aur.archlinux.org/packages/litecoin-daemon/)

 **WARNING** Do NOT TRUST AURs - check out the PKGBUILD file before installing, and make sure it does what the label says it does, even though this AUR is authored by me - so check it out!